nobitagit/blog/_posts/2019-7-2-Functional-Lodash-From-Chaining-to-Piping.md

 ];
 ```

-We will use this data througout the post and reference it as `players` from here on.
+We will use this data throughout the post and reference it as `players` from here on.

 ## Step 1: Let's keep it simple by using intermediate variables